cdnbye/documentation/en/API.md

 ### How to Check Segment Validity
-Sometimes we need to prevent a peer from sending a fake segment (for example like in bittorrent with a hash function).
+Sometimes we need to prevent a peer from sending a fake segment (such as the bittorrent with a hash function).
  CDNBye provide a validation callback with buffer of the downloaded segment, developer should implement the actual validator.
 For example, you can create a program that generates